exezin/gb-convert/README.md

 Gameboy-convert is a simple tool to convert png images, into a format supported by Gameboy assembly.

-It currently takes in a Nx8 size png file, and outputs it in an assembly format you can use when developing for the Gameboy.
-Eventually this will be used in a Gameboy homebrew tutorial I am writing on my website (https://siobyte.xyz).
+It currently takes in a png file, and outputs it in an assembly format you can use when developing for the Gameboy.
+Eventually this will be used in a Gameboy homebrew tutorial I am writing on my website (https://exez.in).

-The tiles conversion takes a 8 pixel high, and X pixels long image and outputs the assembly equivalent.
+The tiles conversion takes an arbitrarily sized image and outputs the assembly equivalent.
+It splits the image up into 8x8 tiles.

 The map conversion takes in a 256x256 image (32x32 tiles), and matches the tiles in the image, with the tiles from your tilesheet, and outputs the assembly equivalent of your map for use on the Gameboy.